LukeAndrejek/kellycriterion/README.md

 </head>
 <body>
   <p>
     When I first heard about the Kelly criterion, my impression was that it provided a mathematically optimal way to determine what percentage of your available funds to wager on a bet depending on the distribution of outcomes of the wager.
 When reading summaries of the Kelly criterion, I tend to see statements like the following quote from Wikipedia: "The Kelly bet size is found by maximizing the expected value of the logarithm of wealth, which is equivalent to maximizing the expected geometric growth rate."
-After deriving the Kelly criterion myself, descriptions like this seem misleading.
-Let's derive the Kelly Criterion to assess this description.
+After deriving the Kelly criterion myself, descriptions like this don't emphsize its key insight.
+Let's derive the Kelly Criterion to assess these descriptions.
   </p>
   <p>
     Suppose your friend offers to make a bet with you.
 You can wager any amount of money.
 If you win, your friend will pay you the amount you wagered times \(w\), but if you lose, you have to pay your friend the amount you wagered times \(l\).
 You know that your probability of winning is \(p\), and your probability of losing is \(q=1-p\).
 Your friend will make this bet with you as many times as you want.
 Suppose you have a certain amount of money, \(m_{0}\), that you can wager.
 What should you do?